NajmiHassan/Codeswitch-Detector/README.md

    macro avg                   0.78
 ```

-The headline accuracy (~0.95) is strong, but the **interesting story is in the
-rare classes**: named entities and ambiguous words are hard, which is exactly
-what you'd expect and what makes for a good discussion.

----

 ## Failure analysis (talk about this in interviews)

 - **Named entities (`ne`)** are under-recalled — there are few examples and they